Baegll/TheTatteredSpire/content/The Tattered Spire/Rules/Character Classes/Wizard/Wizard.md

 #### Level 3: Wizard Subclass
 You gain a Wizard subclass of your choice.
 A subclass is a specialization that grants you features at certain Wizard levels.
 For the rest of your career, you gain each of your subclass's features that are of your Wizard level or lower.
 #### Level 4: Ability Score Improvement
-You gain the [[Ability Score Improvement]] feat (see "[[Rules/Playing the Game/Character Creation/Feats]]") or another feat of your choice for which you qualify.
+You gain the [[Ability Score Improvement]] feat (see "[[Feats]]") or another feat of your choice for which you qualify.
 You gain this feature again at Wizard levels 8, 12, and 16.
 #### Level 5: Memorize Spell
 Whenever you finish a [[Short Rest]], you can study your spellbook and replace one of the level 1+ Wizard spells you have prepared for your Spellcasting feature with another level 1+ spell from the book.
 #### Level 18: Spell Mastery